Daily COVID-19 update: Freeborn County reports 41 new cases - Albert Lea Tribune

 The new cases are part of 2,489 new cases reported across the state.

-Freeborn County has now had 2,214 cumulative cases.
-Information about the new cases or how many cases are considered active has not yet been released.
+Freeborn County has now had 2,214 cumulative cases of which 203 are considered active.
+One new hospitalization was recorded.

 Minnesota has had 434,413 cumulative cases since the start of the pandemic, of which almost 22,000 are considered active.
 As of Thursday, 759 people were hospitalized, including 130 in intensive care.